ChatBees/chatbees-python-client/README.md

 ])
 ```

-### Querying a collection
+### Searching a collection
-You can query a collection with a set of vectors, as well as a set of optional
+You can search a collection with a set of vectors, as well as a set of optional
 metadata column filters.
 Metadata filter is SQL-compatible and supports a wide
 range of operators, including:
 - Arithmetic Operators: ```+``` , ```-``` , ```*``` , ```/``` , ```%```